 - Afternoon at leisure

 - Evening performance at Berliner Philharmoniker (subject to performance schedule)

 This morning we will travel by public transport to the museum complex which houses the art collection of the former West Berlin, the Kulturforum.
-In this complex is found the new Gemäldegalerie.
+In this complex is the new Gemäldegalerie.
 Among the 1200 paintings housed in the Gemäldegalerie are masterpieces by Botticelli, Raphael, Titian, Rogier van der Weyden, Dürer, Holbein, Rubens, Rembrandt (one of the world’s largest collections), Vermeer, Watteau, Gainsborough, Reynolds, Velazquez, Goya and many more.
 In the afternoon there will be time to remain in this wonderful museum or to explore the other museums in the Kulturforum area.
-Tonight we will remeet to attend a performance of Berlioz’ orchestral and choral work, Romeo and Juliet, at the magnificent Berliner Philharmoniker.
+Tonight we meet up again to attend a performance of Berlioz’ orchestral and choral work, Romeo and Juliet, at the magnificent Berliner Philharmoniker.
 (Overnight Berlin) B

 Day 5: Sunday 15 September, Berlin